 The story begins in 1817, when a farmer named John Bell moved from North Carolina to a 230-acre farm in Robertson County, Tennessee, a rural area not far from the Kentucky border.
 Legend has it that soon after arriving, Bell and his family began hearing strange noises: rattling chains, choking sounds and heavy knocking on the walls.
 Eventually, the family heard voices, or rather, a single voice belonging to the witch for which the story is named.

 Frightened, Bell told members of the local community, and people from all around the area had soon heard about the ghostly occurrences.
 Some neighbors stayed overnight at Bell's cabin so they could experience it for themselves.

-At this point, the stories vary depending on who’s telling the tale.
+on who’s telling the tale.
 Some narratives claim that the ghost was a male slave whom Bell had killed in the past, while others say it was someone he had cheated in North Carolina who had come back from beyond the grave for revenge.
 The most popular theory is that the witch was a neighbor called Kate Batts who had a strong dislike for Bell and his daughter, Betsy.

 There are a number of versions of the tale, of course, and you can listen to another one in the video below.

 A story becomes a legend